Executive Editorial

 Manoj khettry

-After 6 years with CUSC, and before that 30 years in youth soccer, Manoj will be retiring from coaching.
+After 6 years with CUSC, and before that 30 years in youth soccer in general, Manoj will be retiring from coaching this summer.

 hs awards